fraserxu/react-dropdown/README.md

 Simple Dropdown component for React

-### Why?
+### Why

-Because the default HTML select element is hard to style, and if you want more advanced select, check [react-select](https://github.com/JedWatson/react-select)
+* The default HTML select element is hard to style.

-And sometime we also want grouped menus, this component could be help.
+* And sometime we also want grouped menus
+* if you want more advanced select, check [react-select](https://github.com/JedWatson/react-select)

 ### Installation